acisops/acis_thermal_check/doc/source/running_models.rst

 .. code-block:: text

     --outdir OUTDIR       Output directory.
-If it does not exist it will be
-                        created.
-Default: 'out'
+If it does not exist it will be created.
+Default: 'out' --backstop_file BACKSTOP_FILE
-  --backstop_file BACKSTOP_FILE
                           Path to the backstop file.
 If a directory, the backstop file will be searched for within this directory.
+Default: None
-Default: None --oflsdir OFLSDIR     Path to the directory containing the backstop file (legacy argument).
+    --oflsdir OFLSDIR     Path to the directory containing the backstop file (legacy argument).
 If specified, it will override the value of the backstop_file argument.
+Default: None
-Default: None --model-spec MODEL_SPEC
+    --model-spec MODEL_SPEC
                           Model specification file.
 Defaults to the one included with the model package.
     --days DAYS           Days of validation data.
 Default: 21 --run-start RUN_START
                           Reference time to replace run start time for regression testing.
 The default is to use the current time.
+Default: None
     --interrupt           Set this flag if this is an interrupt load.
-  --traceback TRACEBACK
-                        Enable tracebacks.
-Default: True --pred-only           Only make predictions.
-Default: False --verbose VERBOSE     Verbosity (0=quiet, 1=normal, 2=debug) --T-init T_INIT       Starting temperature (degC).
+    --traceback           Enable tracebacks.
+Default: True
+    --pred-only           Only make predictions.
+Default: False
+    --verbose VERBOSE     Verbosity (0=quiet, 1=normal, 2=debug)
+    --T-init T_INIT       Starting temperature (degC).
 Default is to compute it from telemetry.
     --state-builder STATE_BUILDER
-                        StateBuilder to use (legacy|acis).
-Default:
+                          StateBuilder to use (kadi|acis).
+Default: acis
-                        legacy
     --nlet_file NLET_FILE
-                        Full path to the Non-Load Event Tracking that should be used for this model run --version             Print version
+                          Full path to the Non-Load Event Tracking file that should be used for this model run.
+    --version             Print version

 Running Thermal Models: Examples
 ================================